dsccovenantuniversity/learning-project-guide/README.md

 4. Open a Pull Request so we can get your work merged!

-You're now one of us, complete with your name recorded?
+You're now one of us, complete with your name recorded!

   # Contributors
 - [Oluwatimilehin Alabi](https://github.com/CyberBishop)